microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_90CU2.md

 ## Key Announcements
 * Windows Server 2022 is now supported as of the 9.0 CU2 release.
-* Support for using Service Fabric with Windows Server 2022 and Mirantis Container Runtime.
-Please see [Containers on Windows](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce#windows-server-1) documentation
+* Mirantis Container runtime support on Windows Server 2022 for Service Fabric containers.
+To configure, see [Containers on Windows](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce#windows-server-1) documentation

 ## Current Breaking Changes